matiasandina/NATSCI191/README.md

 # NATSCI191

-This folder contains the code to run experiments for class project
+This folder contains the code to run experiments for the class project.

 ## Priming task